Balinese Hinduism: Galungan and Kuningan

 The most important festival is Galungan (related to Deepavali), a celebration of the triumph of dharma over adharma.
 It is calculated according to the 210-day Balinese Pawukon calendar and takes place on the Wednesday (Buda) of the eleventh week (Dunggulan).
 According to tradition, the spirits of the dead descend from Heaven, to return ten days later on Kuningan.

 Nyepi

 Nyepi, or the Day of Silence, makes the start of the Balinese Saka year and is marked on the first day of the 10th month, Kedasa.
 It usually falls in March.

 Other festivals

 Watugunung, the last day of the Pawukon calendar, is devoted to Saraswati, goddess of learning.
 Although it is devoted to books, reading is not allowed.

 The fourth day of the year is called Pagerwesi, meaning "iron fence".
 It commemorates a battle between good and evil.

+The Hindu festival of Maha Shivaratri is celebrated by Balinese Hindus as Siwa Ratri.